 - Correlate the finding of histology examination with microbiologic culture when appropriate.

-- Understand the principles and requirements for molecular test.
+- Understand the principles and requirements for molecular testing.

 Attend the scheduled bench rotation for the different sections of the clinical microbiology laboratory.